jcnetown/jcnetown.github.io/_pages/markdown.md

 ## Tenerife Giant Lizard

 The Tenerife Giant Lizard (also known as Gallotia Goliath by its species name) was the largest reptile on the Canary Islands.
+They went extinct between 1400 and 1500.
 They are believed to be around 3 feet long.
-It went extinct from 1400-1500.
 <a href="https://ibb.co/0fwcmvr"><img src="https://i.ibb.co/Q65fptM/Gallotia-goliath-reconstruction.jpg" alt="Gallotia-goliath-reconstruction" border="0"></a><br /><a target='_blank'/>
 <small>Image is a depiction of the Gallotia Goliath next to a human hand.</small>
 <small>Made by El fosilmaníaco</small>

 ## Kaua'i Finch

 The Kaua'i Finch is an extinct species of bird that lived in Hawaii.
 It was about 5 and a half inches long.
 They were believed to live in the highland forest and travel down to lower lands.
 Not much is known about this bird due to it being extinct before European explorers came to Hawaii.
-It went extinct from 1425-1660.
+It went extinct somewhere between 1425-1660.

 ## South Island Giant Moa

 The South Island giant moa lived in South Island, New Zealand.
 It was the tallest bird to ever walk the Earth with the average height for females being 6'7" and males being 11'10".
 Giant moas' were fully feathered expect for their heads and a bit of their necks and had only a remnant of wings.
-It went extinct from 1451-1952.</br>
+It went extinct between 1451-1952.</br>
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/mXd3kjX/big-bird.png" alt="big-bird" border="0" height=200 width=398></a><br /><a target='_blank'/>
 <small>A skeleton of a South Island giant moa</small>
 <small>Photo from York Mueseums Trust</small>

 ## South American Wolf

-The South American wolf was a carnivore and also a scavenger.
+The South American wolf went extinct between 1454 and 1626.
+The South American wolf's diet was preying on small mammals and eating large carcasses, meaning it was both a carnivore and a scavenger.
+There is evidence of some people keeping these as pets, like at some dug up graves they find the bones of this wolf.

 ## Markdown guide

 Academic Pages uses [kramdown](https://kramdown.gettalong.org/index.html) for Markdown rendering, which has some differences from other Markdown implementations such as GitHub's.
 In addition to this guide, please see the [kramdown Syntax page](https://kramdown.gettalong.org/syntax.html) for full documentation.